| I went searching for LED type lamps that would provide adequate

 brightness in CBCP, or "Center Beam Candlepower" - how bright is the

+bulb at the brightest part of the beam.
 So what does all this mean?
 It means unless you can find accurate

 lumens specifications for your LED bulbs, you will have a hard time